Workshop in Epigenomics Data Analysis

 Unfortunately we are not able to warrant any university credits (högskolepoäng).
 Many universities however, recognize the attendance in our courses and award 1.5 HPs, corresponding to a 40 h of studying.
 It is up to participants to clarify and arrange credit transfer with the relevant university department.

-The course schedule is not yet finalised.
-The course schedule edition 2022 can be found here.
+The course schedule can be found here.

 Please read carefully the precourse materials prior to starting the course.